WordPoints/hooks-api/README.md

 # WordPoints Hooks API

-A basic API for hooking into user actions, being developed as a module.
+API for scripting automatic responses to user actions, being developed as a module.

 ## Purpose